kiranma72/abdm-docs/content/3-milestone2/link-care-context/hip-initiated-linking.md

 **1. Care-Context Linking**

 API to submit care-context to CM for HIP initiated linking.
-The API must accompany the "accessToken" fetched in the users/auth process.
+The API must accompany the "accessToken" (linking token) fetched in the users/auth process.

 **BASE URLs:**  https://dev.abdm.gov.in/gateway